siouan/frontend-gradle-plugin/README.md

 the location where the distribution shall be installed with the `yarnInstallDirectory` property, which by default is the `${projectDir}/yarn` directory.

+If the `yarnDistributionRequestAuthorization` property is set, the http request to download the distribution will have an `Authorization` header set with the provided value.

 If a [Yarn][yarn] distribution is already installed in the system, and shall be used instead of a downloaded distribution, set the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
-The `yarnEnabled` property still must be `true`, the `yarnVersion` property, the `yarnDistributionUrl` and the `yarnDistributionUrlPattern` property are useless and shall not be set for clarity.
+The `yarnEnabled` property still must be `true`, the `yarnVersion`, `yarnDistributionUrl`, `yarnDistributionUrlPattern` and `yarnDistributionRequestAuthorization` properties are useless and shall not be set for clarity.
 Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.